arananet/clockpatch/README.md

 This is a website trying to explain the clock patch for the Atari Falcon in layman's terms.
 As a bonus, you can find here [history of all known schematic and PCB revisions](history.md), with details of every change (if available).

-Purpose of this site is not to shock you with some new finding but gather the existing knowledge.
+Purpose of this site is not to shock you with some new findings but gather the existing knowledge.
 If you google for Falcon clock patch, you'll get very fragmented information with blurry schematics and very often not even in English language but in German or French instead.
 Basically, all the great knowledge is burried in old magazines, FidoNet archives and ancient Usenet groups' posts.

 I'd like to meet two goals with this little project, one is to encourage people to get again interested in this confusing little mod (esp. those who do not know what is it about at all) and second is to get some feedback from people who *do* know but are lazy to explain all the details to others but maybe would like to correct errors or add a bit of information.